fzuleta/docker-zookeper-kafka/README.md

 An example of running kafka (scalable to many kafkas) with zookeeper using docker, using enforced ssl and sasl.

 ## A note on ssl
-do run ./createssl.sh to create new ssl certificates.
+do run ./createssl.sh to create new ssl certificates. note that the consumer and the server use the same keystore since it's been signed by a custom CA.

 ## To run the broker (zookeeper-kafka server):
 1. docker-compose up